Slobork/booster-sweeper/readme.txt

 Alternatively, install Booster Sweeper by uploading the files manually to your server.
 Download the plugin here from wordpress.org, upload the files to the plugin directiory of your WordPress installation.
 Go to the admin dashboard of your site, now.
 Navigate to the Plugins section and activate Booster Sweeper.

 = Usage =
 After activating the plugin, in your WordPress Dashboard find the section "Booster Sweeper".
 There you can set its default settings.
+Further, while editing each post or page you can disable assets for that page.

 == Screenshots ==